PhaserEditor2D/PhaserEditor2D-v3-docs/asset-pack-editor.rst

 The `Blocks view <workbench.html#blocks-view>`_ is a general-purpose view that connects with the active editor and provides the "blocks" needed to build the objects of the editor.

-In the case of the **Asset Pack Editor**, the `Blocks view`_ shows the files that are candidates to be imported.
+In the case of the **Asset Pack Editor**, the |BlocksView|_ shows the files that are candidates to be imported.
 A file is a candidate to be imported if:

 * The file belongs to the folder, or sub-folder, of the Asset Pack file of the editor.